 The workshop is a key outcome of the partnership between DESY (Deutsches Elektronen-Synchrotron) and SESAME for the development of a resilient cybersecurity infrastructure at SESAME, supported by a grant from the W.E.
 Heraeus foundation.

-Ali Al-Zoubi, Head of Corporate IT at Diamond Light Source, highlighted the collaborative spirit of the event, stating that “the open and collaborative nature of the organisers was a catalyst for frank and open discussions about the Cyber Security risks we all share”.
+Ali Al-Zoubi, Head of Corporate IT at the Diamond Light Source, highlighted the collaborative spirit of the event, stating that “the open and collaborative nature of the organisers was a catalyst for frank and open discussions about the cybersecurity risks we all share”.
 Patrick Fuhrmann, senior expert from DESY and member of the organising committee, added: “As a participant in this cybersecurity workshop, I am once again impressed by the vision and professionalism of the SESAME team.
 The workshop clearly showed that SESAME is not only strengthening its own capabilities, but is steadily evolving into a future cybersecurity competence center for the entire region.”